-(21) [CP Americans should get cheap oil], as the whole world knows t.
+(11) [CP Americans should get cheap oil], as the whole world knows t.

-In equatives (Heim (2000), Bhatt and Pancheva (2004), etc.) as is argued to coincide with the movement of the equative degree operator in the matrix clause and of the λ -operator inside the subordinate clause:
+Heim (2000), Bhatt and Pancheva (2004): Equatives and comparatives involve the movement of the equative/comparative degree operator in the matrix clause and of the λ -operator inside the subordinate clause.
+Here also, the presence of as again coincides with movement.